chloevanct/PixelManipulation-bfs-dfs/README.md

 # Depth First Search and Breadth First Search Image Filling Algorithms with Pixel Manipulation

-#### Utilized a queue data structure to store elements for breadth-first-search filling algorithm, and a stack data structure for a depht-first-search filling algorithm.
+#### Utilized a queue data structure to store elements for breadth-first-search filling algorithm, and a stack data structure for a depth-first-search filling algorithm.
 Several functors below to determine image fill behaviour.

 ## ImageTileColorPicker:
 #### Determines the HSLAPixel to be used given an x and y coordinate and tiling one image over the dimensions of the target image, aligned to (0, 0).